SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex2-Instance/README.md

-# Exercise 2: Create, Edit, Start and Stop Instances
+# Exercise 2: Create Instances
+> **Note**
+Your note text here

+> **Warning**
+Your warning text here

+ Before we start the exercise, please read the following important instruction.

 As a prerequisite, we have already created an SAP HANA Cloud, SAP HANA Database instance: "DEMO_HANA_DB".
 Your trial account allows creation of only one database instance.
-If you've already created "DEMO_HANA_DB", you may not be able to create another database instance in this exercise; however, please continue to follow the steps to learn the process.
-If you are a non-trial user, you'll be able to create another instance, but be sure to provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.
-Note that creating a new SAP HANA Cloud instance takes approx. 10 mins.
+* If you've already created "DEMO_HANA_DB", you may not be able to create another database instance in this exercise; however, please continue to follow the steps to learn the process.
+* If you are a non-trial user, you'll be able to create another instance, but be sure to provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.

-## Exercise 2.1: Create Instances
+* If you are using the SAP BTP Shared Subaccount for this exercise, please follow the steps to learn the process, but cancel the creating at the end of step 5.

+>Note that creating a new SAP HANA Cloud instance takes approx. 10 mins.

 Let's see how to create SAP HANA Cloud, SAP HANA Database and SAP HANA Cloud, Data Lake instances directly from the SAP HANA Cloud Central Overview page.

 1. Click the **Create Instance** button in the top right.
 This will navigate you to the create instance wizard.